-1. A rancher is digging a well.
+1. Some ranchers are digging a well.
 Ground level has an elevation of zero.
-First write an expression to describe his actions.
+First write an expression to describe their actions.
 Then solve the problem.

-From ground level he digs down 13 feet, and then stops for the day.
+From ground level, they dig down 13 feet, and then stop for the day.
 Overnight wind blew 2 feet of dirt back into the hole.
-The second day he digs another 9 feet.
-The third day he decides the hole is now too deep, and fills in 6 feet of dirt.
-What is the elevation at the bottom of the well after his work is complete?
+The second day, they dig another 9 feet.
+The third day, they decide the hole is now too deep, and fill in 6 feet of dirt.
+What is the elevation at the bottom of the well after their work is complete?